International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - An `offer.@id` will generally refer to an offer contained in a catalog.
 If the provider is not aware of the `offer.@id` value, it must respond with an error message.

-- The dataset id is not technically required but included to avoid an error where the offer is associated with a different data set.
+- The [Dataset](../model/terminology.md#dataset) id is not technically required but included to avoid an error where the offer is associated with a different data set.

 - `callbackAddress` is a URL indicating where messages to the consumer should be sent in asynchronous settings.
 If the address is not understood, the provider MUST return an
   UNRECOVERABLE error.